microsoft/ms-tpm-20-ref/README.md

 Note that autotools scripts require the following prerequisite packages: `autoconf-archive`, `pkg-config`, and sometimes `build-essential` and `automake`.
 Their absence is not automatically detected.
 The build also needs `gcc` and `libssl-dev` packages.

 Similarly to the Windows build, if you enable SM{2,3,4} algorithms in `TpmProfile.h`, the build may fail because of missing `SM{2,3,4}.h` headers.
-In this case you will need to manually copy them over from OpenSSL’s `include/crypt` folder.
+In this case you will need to manually copy them over from OpenSSL's `include/crypt` folder.

 ## Mac OS X build